-Yard waste pickup is handled by Village garbage contractor Groot and is picked up on Fridays, along with residents' regular trash and recycling pickup.
+Yard waste pickup is handled by Village garbage contractor Flood Brothers and is picked up on Tuesdays, along with residents’ regular trash and recycling pickup.
 Yard waste must be displayed in 32-gallon containers marked with at least two Village yard waste stickers or in biodegradable paper bags which are folded at the top.
-Yard waste that is too large for bags (such as branches must be in bundles that are no larger than 4 feet in length and 2 feet in diameter (individual branches cannot be greater than 3 inches in diameter).
+Yard waste such as branches must be in bundles that are no larger than 4 feet in length and 2 feet in diameter (individual branches cannot be greater than 3 inches in diameter).
 Bundles of branches must be tied with biodegradable twine may be left at the curb with your yard waste cans.
 Bundles of branches must be 45 pounds or less in weight.